In search of: Nanny for the day time with some experience for a 3-year-old child with some special medical needs

 • Feed the child according to a pre-established schedule,

-• Keep a log of the child’s food consumption, with particular attention paid to protein,
+• Keep a log of the child’s food consumption,

 • Draw (liquid) doses of medication,